 Black Lung Projected Cash Inflows and Outflows, in Constant Dollars, for the Open Group.
-The significant assumptions used in the projections show that cash outflows for benefit payments and administrative expenses will exceed cash inflows from excise taxes for all years in the projection period.
+The significant assumptions used in the projections show that cash inflows from excise taxes will exceed cash outflows for benefit payments and administrative expenses for all years in the projection period.